ElanVB/pomodoro/README.md

 9. Fill in amount of time you wish to spend on a break
 10. repeat

+### My Set Up
+I put the following line in my `.bash_profile`:

+`alias pom="nohup python3 ~/git_repos/pomodoro/pomodoro_GUI.py ~/personal_pomodoro_logs &>/tmp/pomodoro.log &"`

+This will run the GUI when I run the `pom` command and will detach the process from the terminal I am working in.

 ## Dependencies
 * brew install python3
 * brew install pip?
 * brew install portaudio
 * pip install pyaudio

+## Issues
+* timer process isn't always killed (check if killed from break window? or if you transitioned between windows?)
+* add a script to make it run detached from a terminal window?
+* text area scrolled on the x axis (don't allow this)